devnull-cz/unix-linux-prog-in-c-labs/2021/labs-2021-09-30/assignments.md

   - exit with error in case of invalid input (at least 2 lines are required)
   - written test cases ?
     - see https://github.com/devnull-cz/stef
+      - also remember Github actions (e.g. to automatically run the tests for each integration)